Peiyang-Song/F22-CMPTGCS-1L-NLP-with-DL/PROGRESS.md

 # Mandarin NLP Project

-* NLP Project incorporting machine learning, focused on mainly (but not necesarily restricted to) Mandarin
+* NLP Project incorporating machine learning, focused on mainly (but not necesarily restricted to) Mandarin.
+* For more info towards this project, please find it under README.md.

+# Week 4
+- [ ] 4.
+Implement it..

 # Week 3
 - [ ] 1.
 Study the research paper NLP from Scratch
 - [ ] 2.
-Re-code it
+Study the research paper Deep Learning for Efficient Discriminative Parsing
+- [ ] 3.
+Try to implement it

 # Week 2
 - [ ] 1.
 Continue to find spots of interest